true-runes/SuikodenRNG-React/README.md

     * Also advances during certain menus
       1. Viki's Teleportation menu
       2. Sanchez/Mathiu's Party Menus
-  4. Every frame during Chinchironin (Fuck Tai Ho!)
+  4. Every frame during Chinchironin (#FuckTaiHo)
-    * Currently assumption is once per frame.
+    * Current assumption is once per frame.
 Not tested at all though.
   5. During War Battles
     * RNG Advanced depends on action.
 Each action advances RNG by a different amount.
 That amount always seems to be at least several hundred though.